taoensso/carmine/README.md

  * Stop the insanity!
 There's *too many clients* and too many people working at reimplementing the *same things* in essentially the *same way*.
 By bringing together the work of others, I'm hoping to encourage more folks to **pool their efforts** and get behind one banner.
 (Rah-rah and all that).
  * **Modern targets**: Redis 2.0+, Clojure 1.3+, [Leiningen 2](https://github.com/technomancy/leiningen/wiki/Upgrading).
 Full support for Redis [2.6](http://antirez.com/post/redis-2.6-is-near.html)+.
  * **Simplicity**.
 Redis is simple.
 Its [communication protocol](http://redis.io/topics/protocol) is *dead simple*.
 IMO everything else (including performance, reliability, [feature parity](http://redis.io/commands), even documentation!) will follow naturally from *keeping the client simple*.
  * Balance.
-Appreciate that simplicity needs to be gauged relative to **power**.
+Appreciate that simplicity needs to be gauged relative to capability or **power**.
 Aim to keep the client *as simple as possible, but not one bit simpler*.

 ## Getting Started